MicrosoftDocs/customer-insights/ci-docs/journeys/admin-feature-switches.md

 To enable or disable a feature, go to **Settings** > **Other settings** > **Feature switches** and set the various feature sliders to **On** or **Off** as needed.
 After you set the feature sliders, click **Save** in the upper right corner of the window.

-The following table lists each available feature together with its preview status and links for more information.
+The following table lists each available feature, preview status, and links for more information.

 | Feature switch | Preview or production | Description |
 |---|---|---|